nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 **3. Thesis on finding challenges of Continuous Integration in the Context of Requirements breakdown:**

+[2] Debbiche, Adam, and Mikael Dienér.
+"Assessing challenges of continuous integration in the context of software requirements breakdown: a case study."

 Continuous Integration (CI) is the concept where the teams get all the code together in one place everyday.
 The thesis is mainly focussed on assessing the challenges of continuous integration and requirements breakdown and their influence on the whole process.
 For the software companies to withstand the heavy competition it is crucial for them to adopt agile practices as they put more emphasis on the customer satisfaction and collaboration.
 CI is often related to the number of check ins made daily.
 A typical check-in can be build of the software provided that all the tests are passed.
 CI has been originated from the eXtreme Programming agile method where the goal of each developer is to commit code several times a  day and then build and test the software.

 The author has made good effort in introducing the knowledge required to understand the thesis for all the readers.
 The readers will go through Agile Software development, Requirements breakdown, continuous integration, etc. The fulfil the purpose of the study the authors have carried out a case study at Ericsson by thoroughly examining a case the comppany is currently working on.
 Following that they carried out 13 semi-strucutured interviews of the employees of that company.
 The research mainly focussed on finding the challenges of impementing CI process and then the influence of requirements breakdown on CI.